30 best technical skills for your resume in 2019. What tech skills do employers want to see on resumes today? This list can get you get hired faster.

 - Prove your leadership traits and skills with achievements from past jobs.

-- Add numbers to show you’ve got the characteristics of a leader.
+- Add numbers to your leadership skills resume phrases to show you’ve got the characteristics of a leader.
 Use dollar figures, percents, hours saved, and numbers of people trained.

 Are you still fuzzy on the qualities of a leader?
 Not sure how to prove leadership skills on a resume?
 Give us a shout in the comments!
 We’d be happy to reply.